 Intensive music study and performance

-The first three weeks (July 1-21) of the Credo Oberlin festival focus on intensive chamber music study and performance.
+The two week program of intensive chamber music study and performance will focus exclusively on the works of Beethoven, celebrating the 250th anniversary of his birth.
+Special classes on the historical significance and musical innovation of Beethoven will enhance this immersive experience, giving participants a unique perspective of this giant in classical music.
 Each chamber group receives daily coaching and will be expected to perform several times each week.
 Repertoire will be assigned and sent to students in June, allowing them to master their individual parts before arriving.
 This advance preparation combines with Credo’s carefully matched assignments to foster unparalleled growth as individuals and ensembles.

 As an important part of Credo’s mission of service, students devote one day a week to a variety of service activities.
 They share their special musical gifts in concerts at day-care centers, Oberlin summer educational programs, nursing homes, and hospitals.
 They also experience the joy of accomplishment in such tasks as park site preparation, cleaning homeless shelters, and community beautification projects.
 Each service day offers an opportunity for faculty and students to connect outside the confines of the practice room, and to develop a life-long passion for serving others with our art and being.